Parent and Family Engagement Policy

 - All parents will be invited to participate on school committees, including our Parent Council and Cabinet.

-The Student-Teacher-Parent Contracts, a voluntary agreement between home and school, will
+The Student-Parent-Teacher-Administrator Contracts, a voluntary agreement between home and school, will

 - Be reviewed through the Parent Council and School Improvement Team in the spring of each year, or earlier, for suggestions for improvement.